JanHerca/urantiapedia/output/wikijs/en/book/Buddhism/Buddhist_Suttas/Maha_Parinibbana_4.md

 16\.
 Then seeing that the Blessed One had consented, <i>K</i>unda, the worker in metals, rose from his seat and bowed down before the Blessed One, and keeping him on his right hand as he past him, departed thence.

 17\.
-Now at the end of the night, <i>K</i>unda, the worker in metals, made ready in his dwelling-place sweet rice and cakes, and a quantity of dried boar‘s flesh.
+Now at the end of the night, <i>K</i>unda, the worker in metals, made ready in his dwelling-place sweet rice and cakes, and a quantity of dried boar's flesh.
 And he announced the hour to the Blessed One, saying, ’The hour, Lord, has come, and the meal is ready.’

 18\.
 And the Blessed One robed himself early in the morning, and taking his bowl, went with the brethren to the dwelling-place of <i>K</i>unda, the worker in metals.
 When he had come thither he seated himself on the seat prepared for him.
 And when he was seated he addressed <i>K</i>unda, the worker in metals, and said: ‘As to the dried boar’s flesh you have made ready, serve me with it, <i>K</i>unda; and as to the other food, the sweet rice and cakes, serve the brethren with it.’